Karl Marx: Death

 Marx and his family were reburied on a new site nearby in November 1954.
 The tomb at the new site, unveiled on 14 March 1956, bears the carved message: "Workers of All Lands Unite", the final line of The Communist Manifesto; and, from the 11th "Thesis on Feuerbach" (as edited by Engels), "The philosophers have only interpreted the world in various ways—the point however is to change it".
 The Communist Party of Great Britain (CPGB) had the monument with a portrait bust by Laurence Bradshaw erected and Marx's original tomb had only humble adornment.
-Black civil rights leader and CPGB activist Claudia Jones was later buried beside Karl Marx's tomb.

 The Marxist historian Eric Hobsbawm remarked: "One cannot say Marx died a failure."
 Although he had not achieved a large following of disciples in Britain, his writings had already begun to make an impact on the left-wing movements in Germany and Russia.
 Within twenty-five years of his death, the continental European socialist parties that acknowledged Marx's influence on their politics had contributed to significant gains in their representative democratic elections.